juliangut/tify/README.md

     new GcmRecipient('bbbbbbbbbbb'),
 ];

-//Combine all to create a GCM notification
+//Combine previous to create a GCM notification
 $gcmNotification = new GcmNotification($gcmService, $gcmMessage, $gcmRecipients);